luxfi/evm/plugin/evm/validators/README.md

 When a paused validator peer resumes, meaning its status becomes `active`, the pausable uptime manager resumes the uptime tracking of the validator.
 It treats the peer as if it is connected to the tracker node.

 Note: The pausable uptime manager holds the set of connected peers that tracks the connected peers in the p2p layer.
-This set is used to start tracking the uptime of the paused/`inactive` validators when they resume; this is because the AvalancheGo uptime manager thinks that the peer is completely disconnected when it is paused.
+This set is used to start tracking the uptime of the paused/`inactive` validators when they resume; this is because the Lux uptime manager thinks that the peer is completely disconnected when it is paused.
 The pausable uptime manager is able to reconnect them to the inner manager by using this additional connected set.

 ### CalculateUptime